Evently Concepts

 }

-A replay selector scopes to a single entity type, but can include more than one key in the selection.
+A replay selector scopes to entity types, and can include more than one key in the selection.
 If desired, the selector can narrow the events returned by using the events property.
-If omitted, then all of the events that match the entity and keys will be returned.
+If omitted, then all of the events that match the entities and their keys will be returned.

 Filter Selectors